mapperr/dfl/README.md

 ### Overrides

-If you need some 'overrides', put them in a new directory and pass it to the script as an argument, like this:
+If you need some 'overrides', put them in a new directory, e.g. `dotfiles/fluxbox`, and pass it to the script as an argument, like this:

 `dfl link fluxbox`